Prostate cancer is the most common cancer in males after skin cancer. However, not all of them are diagnosed.

-One medication that is under study for prostate cancer prevention is finasteride.
+Finasteride is currently being studied for its potential role in prostate cancer prevention.
 According to the Prostate Cancer Prevention Trial, this drug may reduce the chance of getting cancer.
 25% of patients who took finasteride developed prostate cancer, which is an astounding number.
 However, apparently, it only prevents a few low-grade prostate cancers.
 Thus, using or not using this drug was not changing prostate cancer death (9).

 That’s why the FDA disapproves of finasteride for prostate cancer prevention.
 Even if previous trials found an exciting result, the clinical application is not what we expected.
 Moreover, the real problem with early-onset prostate cancer is aggressive cancer.
 As noted above, being diagnosed at a young age means either that you were simply diagnosed by chance or have a more dangerous prostate cancer variant.